#eye #eye range:4 #eye rollspeed:.2#eye #eye range:4 #eye rollspeed:.2

-Amelyn Ng is an architect, researcher, and Assistant Professor of Architecture at Columbia GSAPP in New York City.
-She was previously an Assistant Professor at the Rhode Island School of Design, and a 2019-21 Wortham Fellow at Rice University.
+Amelyn Ng is an architect, researcher, and Assistant Professor of Architecture at Columbia University GSAPP.
+She has previously taught at the Rhode Island School of Design and Rice University.

-Ng is a registered architect in the State of Victoria, Australia, and holds a Bachelor of Environments and Master of Architecture from the University of Melbourne, and a MS. Critical, Curatorial, and Conceptual Practices from Columbia GSAPP.
+Ng holds a Bachelor of Environments and Master of Architecture from the University of Melbourne, and a Master of Science in Critical, Curatorial, and Conceptual Practices at Columbia GSAPP.
+She is a registered architect in the State of Victoria, Australia.

 How do these worlds overlap?
 Who/what gets to be visible or legible, and who/what is excluded from the frame?
 What counter-practices and alternative knowledges exist?